Open Communities: Advocacy and community organizing

 Open Communities was founded on the belief that making housing available to people of all incomes and backgrounds makes the northern suburbs a better place to live.
-That's why they collaborate with and build local and regional coalitions to advance fair and affordable housing programs, policies and legislation, and provide support for bricks-and-mortar housing developments that meet a wide range of local needs.
+The organization collaborates with and builds local and regional coalitions to advance fair and affordable housing programs, policies and legislation, and provide support for bricks-and-mortar housing developments that meet a wide range of local needs.
 In 2016, Open Communities joined the #Fightfor15.

 The Justice Project

-Launched in 2015 to not only commemorate Dr. King's visit to Winnetka in 1965, but to challenge our community to become even more welcoming, The Justice Project: The March Continues is a grassroots social justice movement to inspire the communities in the northern suburbs of Chicago and beyond to be welcoming, inclusive and diverse, and to offer them a framework for doing so.
+"The Justice Project" launched in 2015 to commemorate Dr. King's visit to Winnetka in 1965 and challenge communities to become even more welcoming.
+"The Justice Project: The March Continues" is a grassroots social justice movement to inspire the communities in the northern suburbs of Chicago and beyond to be welcoming, inclusive and diverse, and to offer them a framework for doing so.

 #StandWithMuslims

 Dozens of community groups, led by Open Communities and Jewish Voice for Peace, stand against the many ways in which anti-Muslim and xenophobic hatred manifests itself, including hate speech and hate crimes; institutionalized racism and state-sanctioned violence; racial and religious profiling in all its forms; and prejudice that targets refugees and immigrants of all backgrounds.